-Due to the long-term nature of each edition of the Olympic Games - approximately nine years from the Candidature Process to the staging of the Games - the first edition of the Olympic Games that will fully benefit from changes initiated by Olympic Agenda 2020 will be Paris 2024.
-Considering these timelines and the fact that sustainability requires long-term thinking, the IOC's sustainability ambitions have been developed according to a long-term perspective.
+It is important to note that, due to the long-term nature of each edition of the Olympic Games - approximately 10 years from the invitation phase to the staging of the Games - many of the recommendations of Olympic Agenda 2020 will only be fully embedded in Olympic Games' processes and procedures from the Olympic Games edition of 2026 and onwards, as illustrated in the table (right).
+Considering these timelines and the fact that sustainability requires long-term thinking, it is essential that the IOC's sustainability ambitions would be developed according to a long-term perspective.